-- (a) To identify the trunk call set-up process using the Call State Transition Diagram (CSTD). - (b) To demonstrate the sequence of states and signals associated with a multi-center switching system. - (c) To identify the relationship between information held on records and the description presented by the CSTD and analyze the relationship between CSTDs for several switching centers concerned with the connection of a particular call.
+- To analyze the trunk call set-up process using the Call State Transition Diagram (CSTD). - To evaluate the sequence of states and signals associated with a multi-centre switching system - To familiarize with the relationship between information held on records and the description presented by the CSTD. - Appreciation of the relationship between CSTDs for several switching centres concerned with the connection of a particular call.